km70v/kawai/README.md

-# kawai
+# kawai to do
-ToDoApp with react-native
+kawai ToDoApp made with react-native